mdomore/cloud_training/docs/01-foundations.md

 ## Notes

-Each subdirectory has a Notes section for documenting your learnings.
+Use the Notes sections throughout this documentation for documenting your learnings.
 Include:
 - Useful commands and their explanations
 - Configuration examples
 - Troubleshooting scenarios